-The renter of a NFPD can be queath their lease to their next of kin.
-Again the transfer of the lease can only be approved by the body managing the NFPD if the new lessor does not already lease or own a principal private residence, or if they do they will first dispose of that principal private residence. - agreed
+The renter of a NFPD can bequeath their lease to their next of kin.
+Again, the transfer of the lease can only be approved by the body managing the NFPD if the new lessor does not already lease or own a principal private residence, or if they do they will first dispose of that principal private residence. - agreed an information/explanation booklet and website outlining the above and other "Routes to Home Occupation In Ireland" will be created/published as part of this process.

-7 Funding Not-For-Profit Housing
+7 Funding Not For Profit Housing

 The current model of social housing provision, by part-funding the rents paid to private landlords by public authority tenants, delivers very poor value for the State.
 Because of the inadequate stock of public housing, it has become massively reliant on renting or buying housing from private landlords and developers at market rates.
 Much of this housing is also insecure (in terms of lease tenure) and can be of poor quality.
-The Green Party alternative of massively increasing the stock of not-for-profit housing, where the land and buildings are owned or managed by local authorities or approved housing bodies, will deliver better value for the State and secure, affordable, high quality accommodation for residents.
+The Green Party alternative of massively increasing the stock of not-for-profit housing, where the land and buildings are owned or managed by local authorities or approved housing bodies, will deliver better value for the State and secure, affordable, high-quality accommodation for residents.